So you're wondering whether Serum is better than Omnisphere, and if Omnisphere is really worth the extra money.

 Omnisphere offers one of the most comprehensive sound libraries you can get.

-The new Omnispere 2.7 library comes with almost 15,000 total sounds for music production.
+The new Spectrasonics Omnisphere 2.8 library comes with almost 15,000 total sounds for music production.
 In particular, over 9000 Patches and presets, over 5000 sound sources, and 144 Multis.

-The factory library of Omnisphere is absolutely gigantic, and it would take years to go through everything within Omnisphere.
+The factory library of Omnisphere is absolutely gigantic, and it would take years to go through everything.

-The sound library isn't all about quantity either, Spectrasonics are well known for their incredible sound quality.
-Especially with their hardware emulations, which are sampled so well, you can't tell the difference between Omnisphere, and the real thing.
+The sound library isn’t all about quantity either, Spectrasonics are well known for their incredible sound quality.
+Especially with their well-known hardware synthesizers emulation (Minimoog, Jupiter 8 etc.), which are sampled so well you can’t tell the difference between Omnisphere and the real thing.

 Additionally, Omnisphere can also serve as a hub for your other Spectrasonics products, such as Keyscape, meaning you can use the sounds and patches from Keyscape or Trilian, inside Omnisphere to create truly, organic, real sounding patches.